xixiaofinland/xixiao.github.io/content/four_month_into_rust.md

 // use json for other logic now;
 ```

-In languages like JavaScript, you are allowed to execute without considering the nullable/fallable situation.
+In languages like JavaScript, you are allowed to leave out the nullable/fallable check,
-In this case, the `callRemoteService()` can return `null` or fail with `error`.
+despite that the `callRemoteService()` can fail with `error`.

 JavaScript compiler lets you compile this code successfully.
-But it crashes in runtime when null or error occurs.
+But it crashes in runtime when error is returned, and the code doesn't know how
-You get errors like "The TypeError: null is not an object".
+to handle it, it crashes in runtime, and you get errors like "The TypeError: null is not an object".

 The better way is to put the logic into the `try` block so error is caught and
-handled in the `catch` block (if you are a responsible programmer).
+(hopefully) handled in the `catch` block.

 ```javascript
 let json;